adfinis/success-packages/hashicorp-vault-operations.md

 ---

-This presentation guides you through the usage of Vault.
+This presentation guides you through the Vault operations you may need to do to properly setup Vault.

 ---